-Because there is increased risk of community transmission of COVID-19 within the Commonwealth of Massachusetts and due to concern for the health and safety of residents, the Department recommends that any resident who is not up to date with COVID-19 vaccine, carefully consider any planned leaves of absence.
+Because there is increased risk of community transmission of COVID-19 within the Commonwealth of Massachusetts and due to concern for the health and safety of residents, the Department recommends that any resident, carefully consider any planned leaves of absence.

-If, however, any resident who is not up to date with COVID-19 vaccine wants to schedule a planned leave of absence from the facility, the facility clinical leadership should work with the resident and their loved ones to create a plan for a safer leave.
-This plan should include education for the resident and loved ones about:
+If, however, any resident wants to schedule a planned leave of absence from the facility, the facility clinical leadership should work with the resident and their loved ones to create a plan for a safer leave.
+This plan should include the following considerations and measures:

-- Considering postponement of the leave until the resident is up to date with COVID-19 vaccine. - Wearing face masks. - Practicing physical distancing from other individuals who are not up to date with COVID-19 vaccine. - Limiting interaction to the fewest number of people possible while the resident is on their planned leave, if those individuals are not up to date with COVID-19 vaccine. - Assessment about the possible exposure risks while the resident is on their planned leave and instructions about how to mitigate them.
+- Wearing face masks - Practicing physical distancing and avoiding crowded environments whenever possible. - Limiting interaction to the fewest number of people possible while the resident is on their planned leave - Assessing the possible exposure risks while the resident is on their planned leave and instructions about how to mitigate them